 Statement from Parents and Siblings are the Second-Best Lay Statements

-We admit that it is a hard thing to do, but a VA lay statement from one of your siblings is the next best evidence after a VA disability spouse statement.
+We admit that it’s a hard thing to do, but a VA lay statement from one of your siblings is the next best evidence after a VA disability spouse statement.

 - Sometimes this is the only chance a mother or sister has to talk through the impact of your disability.

 A sibling or parent statement can be strong evidence for a range of VA disability applications.
-If you are seeking a higher rating or appealing a case, it can also serve as the new evidence if you didn’t include a statement from them in your first application.
+If you are seeking a higher rating or appealing a case, it can also serve as new evidence if you didn’t include a statement from them in your first application.
 A parent or sibling should focus on your work and home limitations if you are applying for physical disabilities.
 If you are applying for mental disabilities, they should focus on your behavior.
-If you can’t bathe or don’t take care of your personal hygeiene, your mother or brother should be open to share about that and it’s effects.
+If you can’t bathe or take care of your personal hygiene, your mother or siblings should be open to sharing about that and its effects.

-It can be a sad phone-call, but our interview team can help walk them through the interview.
-We help your relatives come behind you and support your claim.
+It can be a sad phone call, but our interview team can help walk them through the interview.
+We help your relatives support you and your claim.
 All of the information is strictly confidential and goes into your file.
-The veteran has acess to the complete file any time, but many prefer to not review the complete lay statements.
+As a veteran, you have complete access to your file at any time, but you do not have to review the complete lay statements.

 Remember, your team at Woods and Woods is looking out for your best interests in your VA application.
-There are little things that a spouse or brother can say that can wreck your VA disability application.
+There is not much that a spouse or brother can say that can wreck your VA disability application.
 If you let them know in advance about their interview with us, it can help your claim immeasurably.
 In under an hour, we can help them write up a lay statement that will clearly plead your case with the VA.

 Get a Lay Statement from an Old Boss to Apply for 100% TDIU Benefits